kr900910/datacamp/database_course_exercise.md

 # Instructions
 1. You need to create 4 different tables with total 11 columns to be in third normal form.
 2. You need to use 5 different data types.
-For example, varchar(255) will be considered different from varchar(2).
+For example, varchar(255) will be considered as different data type from varchar(2).

 # Code
 ```sql